KhaledElOrbany/css-battles/README.md

 # CSS Battles

-This is a collection of the [Bettles in CSS Battles](https://cssbattle.dev/battles).
+This is a collection of the [Battles in CSS Battles](https://cssbattle.dev/battles).
 <br>
-These battles challnges my CSS abilites and let me think how to solve each one using pure CSS.
+These battles challenges my CSS abilities and let me think how to solve each one using pure CSS.

 ### Links